 Cost estimates for the permanent and emergency supply option are given in Table 47.
-The financial impact of the transfer of ownership or decommissioning of assets has not been estimated.
-Costs associated with the raw water supply upgrade or WTP are not included as they are unlikely to be required.
-For the purposes of this cost estimate, it is assumed that headworks contributions will not be payable by BSC.
+Costs associated with the raw water supply upgrade or WTP are not included as they will not be required.
 Cost estimates are included in Appendix 2.